Ethiopian Empire: Invasion of Adal Sultanate

-In 1527 a young imam by the name of Ahmad ibn Ibrahim al-Ghazi rose to power in Adal after years of internal strife.
+In 1527, a young imam by the name of Ahmad ibn Ibrahim al-Ghazi rose to power in Adal after years of internal strife.
 The Adal Sultanate stockpiled imported firearms, cannons and other advanced weaponry from Arabia and the Ottoman Empire, and invaded Ethiopia in 1529, inflicting a heavy defeat on Emperor Dawit II, but later withdrew.
 He returned two years later to begin a definite invasion of the empire, burning churches, forcibly converting Christians and massacring the inhabitants.
 According to the chroniclers, everywhere he went his men "slew every adult Christian they found, and carried off the youths and the maidens and sold them as slaves."
 By the mid 1530s most of Ethiopia was under Adalite occupation and Lebna Dengel fled from mountain fortress to mountain fortress until he finally died of natural causes in Debre Damo.

 The Emperor was succeeded by his 18-year-old son, Gelawdewos, who faced a desperate situation but rallied his soldiers and people to resist the Muslim invasion.
-By 1540 Gelawdewos led a small force of around 70 men resisting in the highlands of Shewa.
-However, in 1541 four hundred well armed Portuguese musketeers had arrived in Massawa where they were reinforced by small contingents of Ethiopian warriors.
+By 1540, Gelawdewos led a small force of around 70 men resisting in the highlands of Shewa.
+However, in 1541, four hundred well armed Portuguese musketeers had arrived in Massawa where they were reinforced by small contingents of Ethiopian warriors.
 This modest force made their way across Tigray where they would defeat much larger contingents of Adalite men.
-Alarmed by the success of the Portuguese, Gragn sent a petition to the Ottoman Empire and received 2,900 musket-armed reinforcements.
-Together with his Turkish allies Gragn attacked the Portuguese camp at Wofla, killing 200 of their rank and file, including their commander, Cristóvão da Gama.
+Alarmed by the success of the Portuguese, imam sent a petition to the Ottoman Empire and received 2,900 musket-armed reinforcements.
+Together with his Turkish allies Ahmed attacked the Portuguese camp at Wofla, killing 200 of their rank and file, including their commander, Cristóvão da Gama.

 After the catastrophe at Wofla, the surviving Portuguese were able to meet up with Gelawdewos and his army in the Semien Mountains.
 The Emperor did not hesitate to take the offensive and won a major victory at the Battle of Wayna Daga, when the fate of Abyssinia was decided by the death of the Imam and the flight of his army.
 The invasion force collapsed and all the Abyssinians who had been cowed by the invaders returned to their former allegiance.
 The reconquest of Christian territories proceeded without encountering any effective opposition.

-In 1559 Gelawdewos was killed by invading forces Adal Sultanate at the Battle of Fatagar, and his severed head was paraded in Adal's capital Harar.
+In 1559, Gelawdewos was killed by the invading forces of the Adal Sultanate at the Battle of Fatagar, and his severed head was paraded in Adal's capital Harar.
 Simultaneously, his cousin Hamlamal sacked Harar, the capital of the Adal Sultanate, and killed the Adalite Sultan Barakat ibn Umar Din.
 The last known member of the Walasma dynasty was executed.